thestormforge/optimize-controller/examples/elasticsearch/README.md

 # Elasticsearch Example

 ## Introduction
 [Elasticsearch](https://github.com/elastic/elasticsearch) is a widely used distributed database often used as a search engine or for logging.
 In this example, we demonstrate how to tune Elasticsearch using the benchmarking tool [Rally](https://esrally.readthedocs.io/en/stable/).
 Rally provides a variety of datasets, called tracks, that can be used to load test Elasticsearch.
 For each track there are several challenges, designed to test different workloads.
-This example shows how to i) use a setupTask to integrate with a Helm chart, and ii) set a maximum length a trial can run before being considered failed.
+This example shows how to i) use a setupTask to integrate with a Helm chart, ii) tune JVM parameters alongside the Kubernetes resources, and iii) set a maximum length a trial can run before being considered failed.

 ## Prerequisites

 You must have a Kubernetes cluster.
 We recommend using a cluster with 3 nodes, 24vCPUs (8 on each node) and 48GB of memory (16 on each node).
 Additionally, you will need a local configured copy of `kubectl` and to initialize Red Sky Ops in your cluster.
 You can download a binary for your platform from the [releases page](https://github.com/redskyops/k8s-experiment/releases) and run `redskyctl init` (while connected to your cluster).
 For more details, see [the installation guide](install.md).

 ## Example Resources